Reversible Poisson-Kirchhoff Systems: Introduction

 \section{Introduction}

 In his seminal work \cite{Hammersley72}, Hammersley introduced its now famous \emph{broken line process} as a mean to study the length of the longest increasing sequence in a random permutation.
-This model of Last Passage Percolation enjoys many remarkable properties and has since been thoroughly scrutinized.
-One possible construction of Hammersley's process on the quarter plane $[0,\infty)^2$ goes as follow: consider a unit intensity Poisson point process on $[0,\infty)^2$.
+This model of Last Passage Percolation (LPP) enjoys many remarkable properties and has since been thoroughly scrutinized~\cite{Rost81,Seppalainen09}.
+One possible construction of Hammersley's process on the quarter plane $[0,\infty)^2$ goes as follow: consider a unit intensity Poisson Point Process (PPP) on $[0,\infty)^2$.
 Each atom of the point process ``emits'' a pair of particle/anti-particle with the particle of charge $+1$ moving horizontally to the right and the antiparticle with charge $-1$ moving upward.
 When the traces of two particles of opposite charge meet, they both disappear.
-Then, the collection of all traces obtained with this procedure is exactly Hammersley's broken line process on the quarter plane (see Figure~\ref{fig:CG-fleche} for an illustration of the construction).
+Then, the collection of all traces obtained with this procedure is exactly the Hammersley's broken line process on the quarter plane (see Figure~\ref{fig:CG-fleche} for an illustration of the construction).
 Let us note that, in view of this construction, the system may be called ``conservative'' in the sense that the total charge of the system remains null since particles and antiparticles appear and disappear simultaneously.

 In this paper, we introduce a new class of random processes which we call \emph{Poisson-Kirchhoff Systems} (PKS) that generalize the construction described above.
 Those processes consist again of random collections of weighted horizontal and vertical broken lines living on the quarter plane $[0,\infty)^2$.
-As for Hammersley's broken line process, one may think of these lines as being the traces of ``charged'' particles moving either horizontally (i.e.\ increasing their $x$ coordinate) or vertically (i.e.\ increasing their $y$ coordinate).
-However, in this new class of processes, particles may hold arbitrary charges and may randomly turn, split or coalesce according to a special Markovian dynamics (which is still conservative in the sense that the total charge remains constant).
-Furthermore, the dynamics we consider will turn out to be reversible.
-This will entail, in particular, that the PKS processes are translation invariant (since they are constructed under a stationary measure).
+As for the Hammersley's broken line process, one may think of these lines as being the traces of ``charged'' particles moving either horizontally (i.e.\ increasing their $x$-coordinate) or vertically (i.e.\ increasing their $y$-coordinate).
+However, in this new class of processes, particles may hold arbitrary charges and may randomly turn, split or coalesce according to a special Markovian dynamics which is still conservative in the sense that the total charge remains constant.
+We show in this paper that, when the parameters of the dynamics take a particular form, the PKS process is spatially reversible.
+Then, it is possible to construct a translation invariant PKS process on the whole plane whose marginal distribution along vertical and horizontal lines are (weighted) PPPs.